Hilary Burden is a British/Australian author, journalist, writer and former ABC broadcaster.

 She has hosted popular conversations with best selling authors including Annabel Crabb, Nigella Lawson, Yotam Ottolenghi, Stephanie Alexander and Fiona McIntosh.

 Hilary specialises in writing about nature, food and gardens and frequently collaborates with international garden photographer Claire Takacs.
 She worked as a roving reporter for the Tasmanian Country Hour, and as a freelance contributor to Gardens Illustrated.
 She was inaugural writer in residence at Patterdale, John Glover’s former home and studio in Deddington, Tasmania.
+She is a columnist for the quarterly magazine Forty South Tasmania, and former columnist/contributor for Country Style magazine and Tas Weekend (The Mercury).
 In 2019 she swapped her acreage in Karoola to travel and spend time with old friends in Europe: her “grey gap year”.
 Returning to a small block in the low hills of Swansea overlooking Great Oyster Bay, she now writes, while volunteering for Freycinet Marine Rescue and the East Coast Heritage Museum.

-Most recently Hilary has contributed to Tasmania-based chef Analiese Gregory’s first cookbook, to be published by Hardie Grant in March 2021.
+Most recently Hilary co-authored Tasmania-based chef Analiese Gregory’s first cookbook How Wild Things Are: Cooking, Fishing and Hunting at the Bottom of the World, published by Hardie Grant in March 2021.